-Find out about the progress of improving coastal access – including maps, process and timing – in Kent.
+Find out about the progress of improving coastal access – including maps, process and timing – in Kent and London.

 Map of the stretch

-Natural England has begun to investigate how to improve coastal access along a 39km stretch of the Kent coast between Grain Village and Gravesend.
+Natural England has begun to investigate how to improve coastal access along a 78 km stretch of the Kent coast and Thames estuary between Grain and Woolwich.
 This new access is expected to be ready in 2019.

-Officers from Kent County Council, Medway Council and Gravesham Borough Council are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.
+Officers from Kent County Council, Medway Council, London Borough of Bexley and Royal Borough of Greenwich are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.